teemuniskanen/docs/docs/security.md

 ### Authentication (partially implemented)

-EBMeDS 2.0 handles authentication by a HTTP bearer token.
+EBMEDS 2.0 handles authentication by a HTTP bearer token.
 This token must be included in the header of all requests to the service.
-EBMeDS can be configured to:
+EBMEDS can be configured to:

 1. Accept all traffic, without a token.
 2. Authenticate traffic using a single, global token.